Preventing Rx Drug Overdoses

-The content was created utilizing a collaborative effort between Dr. Pat O'Neal, MD, Director of Health Protection with the Georgia Department of Public Health, Gregg Raduka, Ph.D.
+The content was created utilizing a collaborative effort between Dr. Pat O'Neal, MD, Commissioner of the Georgia Department of Public Health, Gregg Raduka, Ph.D.
 LPC, ICPS, Director of Prevention/Intervention with The Council on Alcohol and Drugs and John Bringuel, MA, ICPS, Statewide Project Director of the Georgia Prescription Drug Abuse Prevention Initiative via The Council on Alcohol and Drugs.

 Who is the intended audience?

 The content was developed for anyone that is at risk of an overdose and their families.